Currently Enrolling Trials

 Imfinzi is supplied as an infusion for intravenous administration.
 The recommended dose is 10 mg/kg administered as an intravenous infusion over 60 minutes every 2 weeks until disease progression or unacceptable toxicity.
 Please see drug label for treatment modifications.

-This indication was approved under accelerated approval based on tumor response rate and duration of response.
+This FDA approved IMFINZI under accelerated approval for urothelial cancer based on tumor response rate and duration of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.
 The accelerated FDA approval of Imfinzi was based on the urothelial cancer cohort of a multicenter, multicohort, open-label clinical trial.
 This cohort consisted of 182 patients with locally advanced or metastatic urothelial carcinoma who had progressed while on or after a platinum-based therapy, including those who progressed within 12 months of receiving therapy in a neo-adjuvant or adjuvant setting.
 These patients had initiated durvalumab therapy at least 13 weeks prior to the data cut-off date.
 All patients received Imfinzi 10 mg/kg via intravenous infusion every 2 weeks for up to 12 months or until unacceptable toxicity or disease progression.
 Tumor assessments were performed at Weeks 6, 12 and 16, then every 8 weeks for the first year and every 12 weeks thereafter.
 The major efficacy outcome measures were confirmed Objective Response Rate (ORR) according to RECIST v1.1 as assessed by Blinded Independent Central Review (BICR), and duration of response (DoR).
 The ORR was 17% and the median DoR was not reached.
 Among the total 31 responding patients, 1s (45%) had ongoing responses of 6 months or longer and five (16%) had ongoing responses of 12 months or longer.

 The FDA approval of Imfinzi for non-small cell lung cancer was based on the PACIFIC study in 713 patients with unresectable Stage 3 NSCLC who completed at least 2 cycles of concurrent platinum-based chemotherapy and radiation before starting study drug.
 Imfinzi was tested against placebo.
 The endpoints were progression free survival and overall survival.
 The median time for PFS was 16.8 months for 476 patients receiving Imfinzi compared with 5.6 months for 237 patients receiving placebo.
 Subjects in the Imfinzi arm had a 48% lower chance of lung cancer growing or spreading than those receiving placebo.